 Here are a few tips to keep in mind:

 - Before you head off on a shopping expedition for the new season's wardrobe, give some thought to what you actually need and what you already have in your wardrobe.

 - Consider buying second-hand items.
 Not only does this cut down on resources, there are some great bargains to be found in vintage stores and op shops.

 - Vintage glamour is back in fashion.
 Whatever your style you can pull together your look from second-hand clothing outlets.

 - You can polish off your look by accessorising with scarves, belts, handbags, shoes and jewellery—also available from vintage stores.
 Accessories can also be a great way to bring new life to existing quality pieces in your wardrobe.

 - Select some basic wardrobe items and complement these with a few key seasonal pieces.
-Even small wardrobes can be versatile with some planning and coordination.

 - Recycle your unwanted clothing to a charity or swap with friends.
 If you haven't worn items in your wardrobe for a couple of years, perhaps it's unlikely you ever will.